 Pollen Levels Near Me

-Your Pollen Pal gives you both the pollen count levels and weather forecasts in your local area when you enter your postcode.
-It can also give more detailed information about the types of pollen you can expect today and for the days ahead.
-You can even click on the pollen type to see the breakdown of allergens to give you a further idea of which pollen you may be sensitive to.
+Your Pollen Pal gives you both the pollen count levels and weather forecasts in your local area when you enter your postcode, along with more detailed information about the types of pollen you can expect.
+Click on the pollen type to see the breakdown of allergens, for a further idea of which pollen you may be sensitive to.

 How Does Your Pollen Pal Work?

-3. The different types of trees, weeds, and grass in your area
+- The different types of trees, weeds and grass in your area

 “With such levels of accuracy, we can predict the pollen count on your street for up to five days ahead.”

 The following table shows the risk level for each type of pollen.
 We apply NAB (National Allergy Bureau) guidelines to our data and take percentile values from the extended season for each pollen type.

 We measure severity of pollen by the PPM number, which stands for Pollen Grains Per Cubic Metre.